 In any situation where the investigation results show reasonable grounds of a violation of law or contract requirements, CCDA will promptly report the existence of misconduct or non-compliance to government authorities and/or contracted parties in accordance with any applicable requirements.
-The Standard and Procedure regarding Self-Disclosure further addresses required actions in the event that an investigation determines that self-disclosure is required.
+The Standard and Procedure regarding Self-Disclosure further addresses required actions in the event that an investigation determines that self-disclosure is required, including NYS Medicaid Self Disclosure Requirements 18NYCRR Part 521-3.